EkaterinaKlimenko0700/e2e_rep/Markdown-docs.md

 ### Running the App
 1. Start the Flask app:
-   python app.py
+   python3 app.py

 2. The app will be available at `http://0.0.0.0:5000`.

 # Connecting
 ```
-I connected to the host 158.160.85.132 under the user st081184 using an SSH key and now logged into the terminal of the remote machine.
+I connected to the host 158.160.9.33 under the user st081184 using an SSH key and now logged into the terminal of the remote machine.
 The next task was to install Docker since the docker command is not installed on the remote machine.

 ```
 # Docker